tgroechel/itp-interview-repo/WeekX-ClassesAndObjects/README.md

 ```

 ## Try Yourself
-`Card.py` has an outline of a card class.
-Implement each method below the each comment block.
+`Card.py` has an outline of a `Card` class.
+Implement each method below each comment block.
 You can check this against the completed `class Card` from the `CODE FINISHED` commit.

 ## Extra References